opsshieldllp/whmcs-module/README.md

   .
 ```

-## Setting up Server and Product/Service in WHMCS admin
+## Setting up

+This guide walks you through the initial setup process for the OPSSHIELD WHMCS provisioning module.
+The first step involves adding a new server within your WHMCS admin panel to connect to the OPSSHIELD API.

+## Step 1.
+Add a new server

-After installation of the provision module, we can add a server in WHMCS admin and then create Products/Service packages
+First we have to add a new server in the WHMCS admin

-### 1. Add a server

 1. Go to Configuration > System Settings > Servers and click on `+ Add new server`
 2. Select `OPSSHIELD Licenses` as the Module
 3. Enter Hostname or IP Address as `manage.opsshield.com` (Unused, but required to be filled in by WHMCS)
 4. Enter the email or client ID of your OPSSHIELD account as the Username (Doesn't matter as it is unused)